 For the other medications, pay attention to when the hair loss began and if you began taking any new medications in the last few months.
 Do not experiment on yourself to find out which medication may be causing the hair loss.
 This can have drastic effects on your existing disease for which you are essentially taking the said medications.
 Consult your doctor and inform him/her about the increase in hair loss and hair thinning.
 The doctor can clarify if the medication you have been prescribed has hair loss listed as a side effect or not.
 In the case of multiple drugs, he/she can advise you about the course to follow to identify the potential drug that is causing the hair loss.

-15 Medications And Drugs That Can Cause Hair Loss
+Drugs/Medications That Cause Hair Loss

 Alopecia, also known as hair loss, can occur as a result of taking some medications.